frareb/inpdfr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* improved examples, as suggested by Uwe Ligges
 * allowed package parallel (>= 3.1.3) in DESCRIPTION file to pass "r-oldrel-windows-ix86+x86_64" test from "CRAN Package Check Results"
 * improved file export using R.devices